TanuAgrawal123/100DaysOfCode/README.md

 ### Day 13: October 27, 2018

+**Today's Focus**:
-**Today's Focus**:Collections in python:concatenation of string,join function,partition function enumerate,range function,more on list etc.
+ - Collections in python:concatenation of string,join function,partition function enumerate,range function,more on list etc.

+ - Coding Practice-Shubham and binary string(on bit manupulation)

 **Details**